A short but challenging ride to the village of Myddfai

 The initial section on part of what is known locally as the “Dolau Loop” has a few undulations which are enough to warm up the body and legs.
-The route turns off at the bottom of a big hill known as “Henllys” which will be a relief to many and turns onto a quiet and treelined section of road that follows the Towy river as it meanders up the valley.
+The route turns off at the bottom of a big hill known as “Henllys” which will be a relief to many and turns onto a quiet and treelined section of road that follows the Tywi river as it meanders up the valley.
 One short kicker of a climb and the toughest part of the route does lie in the way, but it is the only significant uphill section of the whole route.

 The village of Cilycwm is a quiet and pleasant one with popular village pub in the centre.
-From here the route turn off onto even quieter roads, over the Gwenlais river and soon after crosses over the Towy river over a metal bridge.
+From here the route turn off onto even quieter roads, over the Gwenlais river and soon after crosses over the Tywi river over a metal bridge.

 After rejoining what may then feel like a much wider road the final section is a blast back to Llandovery, mostly downhill and hopefully without a headwind it is easy going.
-On a clear day the views of the peak at Fan Brycheiniog and the iconic ridge of Bannau Sir Gaer can be seen in the distance.
+On a clear day the views of the peak at Fan Brycheiniog and the iconic ridge of Bannau Sir Gar can be seen in the distance.

 Cilycwm – Quiet village upon the Gwenlais river within the Towy Valley

 Cilycwm – Neuadd Fawr arms